Glossary

 Clip Reach

-Clip reach is the count of unique accounts that see a given clip post during a defined period — distinct from impressions, which count every view including repeat views from the same account.
+Clip reach is the number of unique accounts that saw a clip in a given period — distinct from impressions, which count every view including repeats from the same account.

 Related Terms